 Related Definitions

-2.«##» “Dedicated Resource”(08/15/08 Version) means a Specified Resource or an Unspecified Resource Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.
+2.«##» “Dedicated Resource”(XX/XX/XX Version) means a Specified Resource or a Committed Power Purchase Amount listed in Exhibit A that «Customer Name» is required by statute to provide or obligates itself to provide under this Agreement for use to serve its Total Retail Load.

-2.«##» “Eligible Annexed Load”(08/15/08 Version) means an Annexed Load: (1) that is added after the Effective Date, and (2) for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B.
+2.«##» “Eligible Annexed Load”(XX/XX/XX Version) means an Annexed Load: (1) that is added after the Effective Date, and (2) for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B.

 Reviewer’s Note: This is the current draft definition from the PRDM, included here for reference.

+2.«##» “Resource Support Services (RSS)” means a suite of services BPA Power Services provides to integrate Federal and Non-Federal Resources defined in the Power Sales Contract, and priced in each 7(i) Process consistent with Section 6 of the PRDM.

-2.«##» “Specified Resource”(08/15/08 Version) means a Generating Resource or Contract Resource that has a nameplate capability or maximum hourly purchase amount greater than 200 kilowatts, that «Customer Name» is required by statute or has agreed to use to serve its Total Retail Load.
+2.«##» “Specified Resource”(XX/XX/XX Version) means a Generating Resource or Contract Resource that has a nameplate capability or maximum hourly purchase amount greater than 1.000 megawatt, that «Customer Name» is required by statute or has agreed to use to serve its Total Retail Load.
 Each such resource is identified as a specific Generating Resource or as a specific Contract Resource with identified parties and is listed in sections 2 and 4 of Exhibit A.

 Reviewer’s Note: This is a new definition for review together with the new draft section 3.5.2.
 It would be added to section 2, Definitions.

-2.«##» “Tier 1 Allowance Amount” means the aggregate total nameplate capacity of qualifying Specified Resources listed in section 2 of Exhibit A that «Customer Name» is applying to off-set its purchase obligation at the Tier 1 Rate in accordance with section 3.5.2.
+2.«##» “Tier 1 Allowance Amount”(XX/XX/XX Version) means the aggregate total nameplate capacity of qualifying Specified Resources listed in section 2 of Exhibit A that «Customer Name» is applying to offset its purchase obligation in accordance with section 3.5.2.

 ***